bowman2001/perplexdoc/content/blog/codelayout/index.md

 > of the quote.
 It may contain *text formatting* itself.
 ```

-An unformatted text segment like this one is transformed by the markdown renderer to a paragraph block.
+An unformatted text segment like this one is transformed by the markdown renderer into a paragraph block.

 Every _blank_ line indicates the beginning of a _new_ paragraph.
 > A blockquote is marked by a `>` at the beginning of every line of the quote.
 It may contain _text formatting_ itself.